-(1) If the member earned service credit before July 1, 2013, has at least five years of qualifying service credit;
+(1) If the member had service credit on account on June 30, 2013, has at least five years of qualifying service credit;

-(2) If the member did not earn any service credit before July 1, 2013, has at least ten years of qualifying service credit.
+(2) If the member did not have any service credit on account on June 30, 2013, has at least ten years of qualifying service credit.

 Not later than October 16, 1992, the state teachers retirement board shall give each person who is a member on July 29, 1992, the opportunity to elect disability coverage either under former section 3307.43 of the Revised Code or under former section 3307.431 of the Revised Code.
 The board shall mail notice of the election, accompanied by an explanation of the coverage under each of the Revised Code sections and a form on which the election is to be made, to each member at the member's last known address.
 The board shall also provide the explanation and form to any member on the member's request.

 Regardless of whether the member actually receives notice of the right to make an election, a member who fails to file a valid election under this section shall be considered to have elected disability coverage under section 3307.63 of the Revised Code.
 To be valid, an election must be made on the form provided by the board, signed by the member, and filed with the board not later than one hundred eighty days after the date the notice was mailed, or, in the case of a form provided at the request of a member, a date specified by rule of the board.
 Once made, an election is irrevocable, but if the member ceases to be a member of the system, the election is void.
 If a person who makes an election under this section also makes an election under section 145.35 or 3309.39 of the Revised Code, the election made for the system that pays a disability benefit to that person shall govern the benefit.